-People had asked me in the past if I was worried about m-worm infecting my goats that grazed around our pond.
-However, in almost twelve years, we’ve never had a problem with goats eating around the pond.
+People had asked me in the past if I was worried about meningeal worm infecting my goats that grazed around our pond.
+However, in more than two decades, we’ve never had a problem with goats eating around the pond.
 Why?
-It could be because chickens, geese, turkeys, and ducks forage around our pond, so snails and slugs probably don’t have a chance to become abundant.
+It could be because chickens, turkeys, and ducks forage around our pond, so snails and slugs probably don’t have a chance to become abundant.

 Some llama and alpaca breeders give a dewormer (either fenbendazole or ivermectin) monthly during the summer when snails and slugs are more prevalent, but this is a losing proposition with goats and sheep.
-Giving a dewormer every month will results in the barber pole worm becoming resistant to those dewormers, and they are a much greater risk to small ruminant health than m-worm.
-Thousands of goats and sheep now die every year from intestinal worms because of dewormer resistance.
+Giving a dewormer every month will results in the barber pole worm becoming resistant to those dewormers, and they are a much greater risk to small ruminant health than meningeal worm.
+Thousands of goats and sheep die every year from intestinal worms because of dewormer resistance.

 It is unusual to hear about a herd that has more than one animal infected with m-worm.
 So, how did we wind up with three?
 The two goats that were infected were full sisters, leading me to believe that just as with other worms, there is a genetic predisposition to worm resistance.

 My first reaction was that we would never put goats back there again.
 But after thinking about it for a couple of weeks, I’ve decided that we will put bucks in that area.
 Because most goats are resistant to m-worm, it only makes sense to use bucks that are resistant so that they will hopefully pass on those genetics to their kids.
 Since making this decision in 2013, we have had one buck wind up with meningeal worm after spending time back there.

 If you live in an area that has an abundance of deer that get into your pasture, you may want to consider deer-proof fencing, which is either 8-foot tall fencing, or a double fence, which is perimeter fence that is a few feet away from the other fence.
 Because deer need a running start to jump a fence, they can’t jump into your pasture if they first jump another fence that simply lands them in a small lane of fencing.
 The only way they can get out of that lane is to run to the end and jump out and away from your pasture.